raeesmghl/my-javascript-notes/README.md

-#i created this repository as my personal notes
+# I created this repository as my personal notes

-##pattern for leaning :
+## Pattern for leaning

 ---